 Model AND Approach

 CorpsAfrica transforms development by listening and connecting.
-We believe African youth working together with local communities have the capacity l to solve some of the Africa’s most pressing challenges in their own countries.
+We believe African youth working together with local communities have the capacity to solve some of Africa’s most pressing challenges in their own countries.
 We constantly strive to apply best practices that engage all stakeholders, promote collaboration, and give ownership to communities.

 We apply the best practices in international development to give ownership to local communities, facilitate collaboration among NGOs and development partners, and assess the impact of our work.